 - National Conference of State Legislatures - CHART: Cell phone use while driving - state laws

-- CTIA — The Wireless Association - offers tips to drive safety with a cell phone, hands-free device and more.
+- CTIA — The Wireless Association - offers tips to drive safely with a cell phone, hands-free device and more.

 - Get to know your cell phone and its features, such as speed dial and redial.